Articles under Review

 abstract

 Order picking is a crucial operation in warehouses that significantly impacts overall efficiency and profitability.
 This study addresses the dynamic order picking problem, a significant concern in modern warehouse management where real-time adaptation to fluctuating order arrivals and efficient picker routing are crucial.
 Traditional methods, often assuming fixed order sets, fall short in this dynamic environment.
 We utilize Deep Reinforcement Learning (DRL) as a solution methodology to handle the inherent uncertainties in customer demands.
 We focus on a single-block warehouse with an autonomous picking device, eliminating human behavioral factors.
 Our DRL framework enables the dynamic optimization of picker routes, significantly reducing order throughput times, especially under high order arrival rates.
 Experiments demonstrate a substantial decrease in order throughput time and unfulfilled orders compared to benchmark algorithms.
 We further investigate integrating a hyperparameter in the reward function that allows for flexible balancing between distance traveled and order completion time.
-Finally, we demonstrate the robustness of our DRL model for out-of-sample test instances.arXiv:2408.01656 - [Under review, INFORMS Journal on Computing] Sobhanan A, Charkhgard H, Dayarian I. "Equity-Driven Workload Allocation for Crowdsourced Last-Mile Delivery".
+Finally, we demonstrate the robustness of our DRL model for out-of-sample test instances.arXiv:2408.01656 - [Under review, Production and Operations Management] Sobhanan A, Charkhgard H, Dayarian I. "Equity-Driven Workload Allocation for Crowdsourced Last-Mile Delivery".
 Optimization Online preprint 27199.
 2024 July 31.

 abstract